commonprefix/website/blog/4m-usd-safe-drain-analysis.md

 ### Were Axelar or Squid compromised?

-No. The affected component was contract called `SquidRouterModule`, a third-party application module that incorrectly used Axelar's cross-chain execution protocol.
-Based on a recent [blockscan chat message](https://etherscan.io/tx/0xa7db9793d4978a26ee01c2a6cbf5ba154925a7532e31ae731f7f08ba4295ee70) it's possible [NewMarketTrading](https://newmarkettrading.com) is the victim platform and the author of these contracts.
+No. The affected component was a third-party Safe application module that incorrectly used Axelar's cross-chain execution protocol.
+Based on a recent [Blockscan Chat message](https://etherscan.io/tx/0xa7db9793d4978a26ee01c2a6cbf5ba154925a7532e31ae731f7f08ba4295ee70) it's possible [NewMarketTrading](https://newmarkettrading.com) is the victim platform and the author of these contracts.

 ### Did the attacker compromise victim Safe owners?

 Victim owner keys were not compromised.
-The exploit used `SquidRouterModule`'s module permissions and an attacker-controlled payload-provided delegate.
+The exploit used the affected Safe module's permissions and an attacker-controlled payload-provided delegate.

 ### Did the attacker compromise delegate keys?

 Delegate private keys were not compromised.
-The attacker placed already-authorized delegate addresses into the payload and relied on `SquidRouterModule` to use those addresses for permission checks.
+The attacker placed already-authorized delegate addresses into the payload and relied on the affected Safe module to use those addresses for permission checks.